ROCm/HIP/docs/reference/c++_support.rst

 The ``__managed__`` variable specifier creates global variables that are initially undefined and unaddressed within the global symbol table.
 The HIP runtime allocates managed memory and defines the symbol when it loads the device binary.
 A managed variable can be accessed in both device and host code.
-To register managed variables, use ``__hipRegisterManagedVariable`` in an initialization function.

 It's important to know where a variable is stored because it is only available from certain locations.
-Generally, variables allocated in the host memory are not accessible from the device code, while variables allocated in the device memory are not accessible from the host code.
+Generally, variables allocated in the host memory are not accessible from the device code, while variables allocated in the device memory are not directly accessible from the host code.
 Dereferencing a pointer to device memory on the host results in a segmentation fault.
+Accessing device variables in host code should be done through kernel execution or HIP functions like ``hipMemCpyToSymbol``.

 Exception handling
 -------------------------------------------------------------------------------